 After grooming.
 Quick tidy up.

 3-minute tidy up.
 Wipe surface and sweep immediate area.
 Concerned about fur flying?
 Cover stove, other areas with a towel or plastic.
-Some clients ask their housekeeper to vacuum afterwards
+Some clients ask their housekeeper to vacuum, wipe or dust afterwards.

 Does your cat need happy pills?

 If your cat is scared, ask your veterinarian about a pre-visit dose of Gabapentin.
 Regarding pet fear and anxiety as “normal” is the old way of thinking.
 Calming medications are often safer for a pet than the wear and tear of anxiety.
 Those emotions increase heart rate and blood pressure.
 Happy is better.